Is Bingo more popular than Tennis?

-Compared to tennis, more people regularly play a game of bingo as opposed to tennis.
-Around 1.7 million people in the UK are picking up their racket on a regular basis, but 1.9 million are playing bingo.
-Of this, a large proportion of players are opting to win their jackpots online, as this sector now accounts for more than the land-based side of the business.
+Compared to tennis, more people regularly play a game of bingo instead of tennis.
+Around 1.7 million people in the UK pick up their racket regularly, but 1.9 million are playing bingo.
+Of this, many players are opting to win their jackpots online, as this sector now accounts for more than the land-based side of the business.

-Just like other popular hobbies, bingo gets busier at different times of the year.
-In December, the bingo rooms have more members than any other time of year.
-This can be a great way for gamers to start racking up jackpots and saving up cash for Christmas.
-If you want to see what all the fuss is about then check these new sites to see where you would like to play.
+Like other popular hobbies, Bingo gets busier at different times of the year.
+The bingo rooms have more members than any additional time in December.
+This can be an excellent way for gamers to start racking up jackpots and saving up cash for Christmas.

 A Growing Industry

 While other competitive sports may require expert equipment or advice, bingo is a growing industry that does not need either of these.
 Bingo sites are experiencing an influx of new players, with millions in the UK playing on a variety of sites.
-This is a stark contrast to sports, with fewer people than ever choosing to enjoy an active hobby on a regular basis.
+This is a stark contrast to sports, with fewer people than ever choosing to enjoy an active hobby regularly.

-This may be symptomatic of the UK as a whole, as less of us are choosing to go out in favour of indoor activities.
+This may be symptomatic of the UK as a whole, as fewer of us choose to go out in favour of indoor activities.
 While it is not always healthy to do so, it is fine to opt for more sedentary hobbies in moderation.
 With mobile bingo games, it is still possible to be active while playing as they can be taken on the move too.
-There has even been a point made that bingo could be classified as an Olympic sport, as it relies on quick reactions and a lot of skill too.
+There has even been a point that Bingo could be classified as an Olympic sport, as it relies on quick reactions and a lot of skill.

-Bingo has historically been very popular in the UK and although the way we are changing how exactly we play it, the game itself is largely the same.
-This is likely to stay a constant theme over the years, with new technologies having an effect on the industry as a whole.
-It is interesting to see that if bingo was classified slightly different, it would be more popular than tennis.
+Bingo has historically been very popular in the UK, and although we are changing how we play it, the game itself is primarily the same.
+This is likely to stay a constant theme over the years, with new technologies affecting the industry as a whole.
+If Bingo were classified slightly differently, it is interesting that it would be more popular than Tennis.
 We wonder if this will overtake another sport soon.

 If you quote information from this page in your work, then the reference for this page is: